 More people will end up landing on your brand’s page, and your following should increase.

-For me, it’s worth putting in the time when you look at the long-term impact.
+To us, it’s worth putting in the time when you look at the long-term impact.

 Analyze your competition